hzzhughes/hzzhughes.github.io/content/post/build-your-blog.md

 ---
 date : '2024-11-30T22:11:33-08:00'
-draft : true
+draft : false
 title : 'Build Your Blog: One Possible Example' tags : ['blog']
 ---
 >This article talks about the building process of this blog.

 Lots of people in both academic and engineering field have their own blog.
-But as known to all, building your personal website is a somewhat tedious work involving countless strange front-end tools.
-This article introduces one possible example to build your blog in a less costly way.
+But as known to all, building your personal website is a somewhat tedious work, especially for those who unfamiliar with front-end tools.
+This article introduces one possible example to build your blog in a both efficient and cost-free way in perspective from a non-frontend worker.

-## Framework
+## Framework: Hugo

 Since we do not wish to write raw html, the first thing to do is to pick a blog framework.
 Modern blog frameworks help us build our websites more efficiently.
 They can convert markdown files into blog posts automatically.
-Also, there are numerous templates that we can use directly in such frameworks which reduce the necessity to design a layout by ourselves.
+Also, there are lots of templates that we can use which reduce the necessity to design a layout by ourselves.

 Though there are various other options like [jekyll](https://jekyllrb.com) and [wordpress](https://wordpress.com), we only choose [Hugo](https://gohugo.io) here as an example.

 ### Install

-First, following a [tutorial](https://gohugo.io/getting-started/quick-start/) from the official document, we need to install dependencies of hugo and then hugo itself.
+First, following the [tutorial](https://gohugo.io/getting-started/quick-start/) from official document, we need to install dependencies of hugo and then hugo itself.

 ### Quickstart